benjaminbolbrinker/pyiets/docs/source/intro.rst

 For this program to function three inputfiles have to be provided:

-- :code:`input.json`: the main control file of the program containg containing (see :ref:`here <inputjson-label>`)
+- :code:`input.json`: the main control file of the program containing (see :ref:`here <inputjson-label>`)

   - general settings
   - options for single point calculation

 - :code:`artaios.in`: control file for spin-dependent electron transport calculations for molecular junctions

-- output file from previous calculation of vibrational normal modes.
+- output file from a previous calculation containing vibrational normal mode vectors.
 Supported formats are SNF-output and Gaussian-output.

 When all three input files are provided type